Cloud Container Engine (CCE)

-The Cloud Container Engine (CCE) in the Open Telekom Cloud allows containers to be configured using virtual machines (ECS).
-Based on Kubernetes, CCE is compatible with Docker and offers the option of accessing the public resources of the Docker hub or the Software Repository for Containers service zuzugreifen.
-Das CCE verwaltet Cluster, Images, Templates und kompatible Anwendungen sowie den Betrieb dieser Anwendungen.
+The Cloud Container Engine (CCE) in the Open Telekom Cloud enables the configuration of containers via virtual machines (ECS).
+Based on Kubernetes, the CCE is compatible with Docker and offers the option of accessing the public resources of the Docker Hub or the Software Repository for Containers service.
+The CCE manages clusters, images, templates, and compatible applications, as well as the operation of these applications.

 CCE allows you to create Managed Kubernetes in only a few clicks and just a few minutes.
 Manual installation, management and maintenance of Kubernetes are a thing of the past.
 Additionally, a visual console helps users who are unfamiliar with Kubernetes.